libo8621696/Project4_Behavioral_Cloning/README.md

 * model.h5 containing a trained convolution neural network
 * environments.yml conda environment (Use TensorFlow without GPU)
 * environments-gpu.yml conda environment (Use TensorFlow with GPU)
-* README.md and README.pdf summarizing the results.
+* README files (markdown) summarizing the results.
 * track1.mp4  well trained result on track1
 * track1_not_good.mp4  overfitted result on track1
 *  track2.mp4  well trained result on track2
-* track2_not_good.mp4 overfitted result on track2
+* track2_not_good.mp4 overfitted result on track2.

-Since the data files exceed the storage limit 100MB per commit of the github, so they are not listed here.
+Since the data files exceed the storage limit 100MB per commit of the github, so they are not listed here.

 #### 2. Submission includes functional code